 - Troy Broadbridge – Melbourne Football Club defender (AFL), swept out to sea and drowned in the 2004 Asian Tsunami in 2004.

 - Bob Kalsu – Former AFL player killed in action during the Vietnam War.

 - Don Steinbrunner – Retired NFL player killed in action during the Vietnam War.

 - Nile Kinnick (July 9, 1918 – June 2, 1943) - college football running back (University of Iowa), died during a training flight while serving as a U.S Navy aviator in WWII.

-- Steve Prefontaine - Olympic long-distance runner died of a car accident in 1975.
+- Steve Prefontaine - Olympic long-distance runner died as the result of a car accident in 1975.

-- Ben Hollioake - English cricketer died aged 24 of a car accident in 2002.
+- Ben Hollioake - English cricketer died aged 24 in a car accident in 2002.